AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/content-fragments-workflows/index.md

 # Content Fragments workflows

-This extension provides UI extensibility, allowing customers to initiate an AEM workflow for selected content fragments.
+This extension expands functionality by leveraging extension points and introducing the capability to initiate an AEM workflow for selected content fragments.

 ##  Extension overview

 The extension enhances two AEM services: [AEM Content Fragments Console](../../../services/aem-cf-console-admin/) and [AEM Content Fragment Editor](../../../services/aem-cf-editor/).
 It adds a button to the `Action Bar` for the Content Fragments Console and a button to the `Header Menu` for the AEM Content Fragment Editor.

+When clicked, it opens a modal dialog through which you can initiate a workflow.

 AEM Content Fragments Console: